 Contrary to the victim link, is possible to set more than one interfering link in your simulation.
 A given simulation workspace must contain at least one interfering link.

-You need first to edit the technical characteristics of the system(s) that you will use as interferer(s).
-You can have many links with the same system or with different systems.
+First edit the technical characteristics of the system(s) that will be used as interferer(s).
+It is possible to generate many links with the same system or with different systems.
 Figure 84 presents an example with 3 interfering links having each a different technical characteristic.